PranavG1203/PranavG1203/README.md

 ## About Me

-- 🌱 I’m currently learning threeJs & ML
+- 🌱 I’m currently learning ThreeJs & ML
-- 👯 I’m looking to collaborate on anything realted to designing, python libraries and web development
+- 👯 I’m looking to collaborate on anything related to designing, python libraries and web development
 - 🤔 I’m looking for help with cryptograhy and data science projects
 - ⚡ Favourite quote: _People change people_